jbouwh/omnikdatalogger/info.md

 See [README.md](https://github.com/jbouwh/omnikdatalogger/blob/master/README.md) for a more detailed description.

+When using HACS, do not forget to restart AppDaemon after a software update!

 ## App configuration

 When used with HACS the dependencies in [requirements.txt](https://github.com/jbouwh/omnikdatalogger/requirements.txt) should be installed automatically.
 The dependency for `cachetools` is the only 'hard' dependency within Home Assistant since all other dependencies are ok.
 You can add this following packages to your appdaemon 4 configuration on the supervisor page of the add-on.